Anuradha-Agrawal-07/neural-network-from-scratch/README.md

 - A small training loop using synthetic data (just to show that it runs)

-This repo does **not** include: - the real dataset I used - preprocessing steps - scaling, splitting or evaluation metrics
+This repo does **not** include:

+- The real dataset I used
+- Preprocessing steps
+- Scaling, splitting, or evaluation metrics

 Those were part of my own experimentation and kept separate.\
 Here I'm only sharing the model logic so the core neural network math is